 As an aside to the article above, I do not believe a “partial” inspection to be the same as a “single system inspection”.
 Whereas a partial inspection would be considered incomplete insofar as the purchase and sale of property go, a single-system inspection is one in which the inspector was hired in particular to inspect, re-inspect, or divulge findings of a system the homeowner may already have suspicions of being faulty or defective.

 During the purchase and sale of a home, there is a not-so unwritten prerogative.
-This prerogative is to have the home inspected in full, preferably by a licensed, certified, and insured home inspector (click this link to find information about our Comprehensive Residential Home Inspection Service!).
+This prerogative is to have the home inspected in full, preferably by a licensed, certified, and insured home inspector.
 Not only does this give those involved a clearer picture of what they are getting involved in, but to also make sure to locate and have the ability to address any observable safety conditions or defects that could affect or threaten to harm the inhabitants of the home at some point in the present or future.